Vanport Bridge

-The Vanport Bridge is a four-lane continuous truss bridge that carries Interstate 376 (former Pennsylvania Route 60) across the Ohio River in Beaver County, Pennsylvania.
+The Vanport Bridge is a four-lane continuous truss bridge that carries Interstate 376 across the Ohio River in Beaver County, Pennsylvania, United States.

+History and notable features

 A total of $10,476,268 was spent on construction of the 1,762-foot bridge over the Ohio River connecting Vanport and Potter townships, which was opened to traffic on December 23, 1968.
-As a vital part of the Beaver Valley Expressway it was carrying near 30,000 vehicles daily in 1990.
-In January 1990, bridge was closed for three days after corrosion and 14 cracks in welds ranging from 7 to 34 inches were discovered during routine PennDot inspection.
-Damage was located in the bottom truss plate holding the steel box beam in the central span.
+As a vital part of the Beaver Valley Expressway it was carrying approximately 30,000 vehicles daily in 1990.

+In January 1990, the bridge was closed for three days after corrosion and fourteen cracks in welds were discovered during a routine Pennsylvania Department of Transportation (PennDOT) inspection.
+The cracks ranged in size from seven to thirty-four inches.
+Damage was located in the bottom truss plate that held the steel box beam in the central span.
 Passenger traffic was rerouted to the Rochester–Monaca Bridge; trucks — to the Shippingport Bridge.
-The Vanport Bridge was reopened after no imminent danger was found with repairs and clean-up scheduled.
+The Vanport Bridge remained restricted to traffic until October 2001, when an out of control apple truck crashed into a crew of carpenters, killing five.
+It reopened shortly after.